azharlabs/papert-code/docs/extensions/extension.md

 ## How it works

-On startup, Qwen Code looks for extensions in `<home>/.papert/extensions`
+On startup, Papert Code looks for extensions in `<home>/.papert/extensions`

 Extensions exist as a directory that contains a `papert-extension.json` file.
 For example: